opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/Data-Input-Message-Elements.md

 #### \<buildhld\>\</buildhld\>

-If \'True\', the \<buildhld\> element indicates that the schedule should be built with a status of \"On Hold\".
+If 'True', the \<buildhld\> element indicates that the schedule should be built with a status of "On Hold".
 The SAM will not process the schedule until it is released manually or through an OpCon event.